syncfusion-content/wpf-docs/wpf/Maps/How-To/transform-latitude-and-longitude-value-to-pixel-value-and-vice-versa.md

 documentation: ug
 ---

-# Transform latitude and longitude value to pixel value and vice-versa in WPF SfMap
+# Transform latitude and longitude to pixel in WPF SfMap

 SfMap offers two utility methods to transform the pixel values to longitude and latitude values and vice-versa.
 This method is used for both ShapeFileLayer and ImageryLayer.